airtai/faststream/docs/docs/en/rabbit/examples/topic.md

 The **Topic** Exchange is a powerful *RabbitMQ* routing tool.
 This type of `exchange` sends messages to the queue in accordance with the *pattern* specified when they are connected to `exchange` and the `routing_key` of the message itself.

-At the same time, if several consumers are subscribed to the queue, messages will be distributed among them.
+At the same time, if the queue listens to several consumers, messages will also be distributed among them (default [scaling mechanism](../direct#scaling){.internal-link}).

 ## Example